 Sustainable development is a goal that emphasises a continuing and holistic perspective that integrates economic, environmental, and social/cultural dimensions.

 Sustainable development is defined as the process of meeting human development goals while sustaining the environment’s ability to provide the natural resources and services upon which society depends, now and in the future.

 Sustainable development resolves the conflict between three different goals: environmental quality, social equity and economic prosperity.
 These are sometimes known as the ‘triple bottom line’ dimensions.

-There are two significant issues with the concept of sustainable development.
+However, there are two significant issues with the concept of sustainable development.

 Put simply: planet first, people second, profits third.

-The second key issue of sustainable development relates to the definition of the word development.
+The second key issue of sustainable development relates to the definition of the word ‘development’.
 Amongst other things, development can mean ‘growth’ and/or it can mean ‘improvement’.
 Unfortunately the ideology of economic growth is ingrained in the economy as much as it is in people’s minds.
 The problem is that endless economic growth on a limited planet is impossible.
 However improvement (without growth) is unlimited.